The 40-Year-Old Virgin-2005

 Forget the convoluted plot entirely and sit back and enjoy the spectacle.

-Deep in the ocean, they encounter something unexpected and the American team is determined to find out what.
+Deep in the ocean, they encounter something unexpected, and the American team is determined to find out what it is.
 Is it the Russians or a deadly and intelligent extraterrestrial force?

-When they embrace in the final scene it is a wrapped up like a tight bow sort of ending that underwhelms.
+When they embrace in the final scene, it is a wrapped up as a tight bow sort of ending that underwhelms.

-I daresay The Abyss (1989) features the greatest underwater sequences ever seen on film to this date but somehow decades later the film feels forgotten or overshadowed by Cameron’s other works.
+I daresay The Abyss (1989) features the greatest underwater sequences ever seen on film to date, but somehow, decades later, the film feels forgotten or overshadowed by Cameron’s other works.

 Perhaps the dated Cold War plotline and the traditional romance have not served the film well in the long run.